maxharlow/tutorials/apis-with-opencorporates/README.md

 print(from_file(sys.argv[1]))
 ```

 Now let's try running our program again, but this time with a file as the input.
-Download [this list of companies](https://raw.githubusercontent.com/maxharlow/tutorials/master/opencorporates-api/company-numbers.csv) and move it into your project folder.
+Download [this list of companies] (https://raw.githubusercontent.com/maxharlow/tutorials/master/opencorporates-api/company-numbers.csv) and move it into your project directory.
 This is a list of all the companies who donated to the Vote Leave campaign during the EU referendum.
 But who were they?

 To find out, run: